seantwie03/rhel-lab/README.md

 This lab environment intended to be used by students to learn the basics of Linux and RHEL.
 You can also learn the basics of Linux security by correcting the issues below:

+### Insecure Passwords

-- The passwords are stored in plaintext.
+The passwords are stored in plaintext in the kickstart file.
+They have no special characters.
+They never expire.

+### Insecure SSH Access

-- A shared SSH key is used on all machines.
-- SSH Host Key Checking has been relaxed.
+A shared SSH key is used on all machines.
+The root account is accessible over ssh.
+SSH Host Key Checking has been relaxed.

-- The root account allows ssh access.
+### Insecure Software Packages

-- The servers are not subscribed to the Red Hat repositories to receive security updates.
+The servers are not subscribed to the Red Hat repositories to receive security updates.

 ## Contributing